Department of Justice is now the Department of Communities and Justice. Find out more >

 For more information about how to prepare evidence, see

 You will need to take these things with you to the hearing:

-To do this you will need to provide the court with evidence.
-Write down the main points you want to say to the judge.
+To do this you will need to provide the Court with evidence.
+Write down the main points you want to tell the Judge.
 This may include:

-You could practice saying what you want to say to the judge with one of your friends or relatives.
-You could also go to the Federal Circuit Court and watch some hearings.
-If you telephone the court, you can find out the dates and times that general protections dismissal hearings are held.
+You could practice saying what you want to tell the Judge with one of your friends or relatives.
+You could also go to the Federal Circuit and Family Court of Australia and watch some hearings.
+If you telephone the Court, you can find out the dates and times that general protections dismissal hearings are held.
 Courts are open to the public (except if a case involves a child) and you can sit in the public area at the back of any court and watch.

 For more information, see Step by step guide: Presenting your case at the hearing.